 In 1993, DES began long-term groundwater monitoring at the site and monitoring of water quality in some nearby residential wells.
 Currently, no residential wells have contaminant concentrations above federal drinking water standards.
 Elevated levels of sodium and chloride have been found in both overburden and bedrock aquifers.

 EPA issued an Administrative Order to the potentially responsible parties (PRPs) that included long-term environmental sampling.
 In November 1996, the PRPs took over the groundwater sampling.
 DES issued a Groundwater Management Permit in 1997.
 The PRPs now conduct annual groundwater monitoring and submit annual reports to DES and EPA.

 As of January 2006, there was only one monitoring well on site that exceeded the cleanup level for one contaminant of concern, namely 1,1-dichloroethene.
 Consequently, in the summer of 2007, the PRPs decommissioned a number of monitoring wells contained in the monitoring well network, because they had not exceeded cleanup goals for three consecutive years or more.

 The third Five-Year Review Report was finalized and released in March 2009.
 In response to follow-up issues raised in the third Five-Year Review Report, the PRP contractor completed a Quality Assurance Project Plan and Work Plan for Groundwater and Surface Water Monitoring in December 2009.
 The work plan provided for the expansion of the monitoring program to include arsenic and 1,4-dioxane.
 Groundwater and surface water is sampled annually in the late fall.
-Site sampling data indicates that surface water and groundwater currently meets Federal and State standards and the cleanup is nearing completion.
+Site sampling data indicates that surface water and groundwater currently meets Federal and State standards.